-- All entrants in WMRRA events must hold a current competition license from a recognized motorcycle road racing organization.
-A WMRRA competition license may be obtained in advance or when entering an event, by application through the registrar.

-- Washington State residents must purchase a WMRRA full membership, or a single-event license, in order to participate in WMRRA events.

-- Out-of-state riders, who hold valid racing licenses from other organizations, must complete a WMRRA license application and pay an annual \$5 processing fee.
-Out-of-state riders who wish to reserve a competition number for the season must purchase a WMRRA membership (\$30).

-- 4. Types of WMRRA competition licenses:

-- a.
-Novice: Issued to novice riders after completion of the WMRRA New Racer School (NRS), which consists of a classroom session AND an on-track segment through a WMRRA approved track day organization.
-Novice license allows entry to Novice, 125GP and Vintage classes only.

-- b.
-Graduated Novice: issued to novice riders after completing graduation requirements (See section B-14).

-- c.
-Expert: issued to experienced racers and graduated novices who have completed 3 race weekends as an expert.
+- 1. All entrants in WMRRA events must hold a current competition license from a recognized motorcycle road racing organization.
+A WMRRA competition license may be obtained in advance or when entering an event, by application through the registrar. - 2.
+Washington State residents must purchase a WMRRA full membership, or a single-event license, in order to participate in WMRRA events. - 3.
+Out-of-state riders, who hold valid racing licenses from other organizations, must complete a WMRRA license application and pay an annual \$5 processing fee.
+Out-of-state riders who wish to reserve a two digit competition number for the season must purchase an annual WMRRA membership and license (\$100).
+A three digit competition number for the season only requires an annual WMRRA membership (\$30). - 4.
+Types of WMRRA competition licenses: - a.
+Novice: Issued to novice riders after completion of the WMRRA New Racer School (NRS), which consists of a classroom session AND an on-track segment through a WMRRA-approved track day organization.
+Novice license allows entry to Novice, 125GP, Ultra LW Sportsman, 250 Ninja, 650 SS Twins, or Vintage classes only. - b.
+Graduated Novice: issued to novice riders after completing graduation requirements (See section B-14). - c.
+Expert: issued to experienced racers and graduated novices who have completed 3 race weekends as an expert. - d.

-- d.
 Single-event race licenses are available to experienced racers who do not currently have a license.
-License shall be valid only for the weekend purchased (Friday thru Sunday).

-- 5. Fees for 2010:

-- a.
-Annual license and membership \$100.00
+License shall be valid only for the weekend purchased (Friday thru Sunday). - 5.
+Fees for 2010: - a.
+Annual license and membership \$100.00 - b.

-- b.
 Annual WMRRA membership only \$30.00.
-Volunteers (racers are exempt) that work three consecutive race weekends will have their fees waived.
+Volunteers (racers are exempt) that work three consecutive race weekends will have their fees waived. - c.

-- c.
 Race license only \$70.00

 - d.
 Single-event license \$30.00

 - e.
 Registration processing fee \$50.00

 - f.
 Post registration fee \$30.00

 - g.
 Non-member processing fee \$5.00

 - h.
 Mid-season race number changes \$50.00

-- New Racer School classroom session \$50 (Includes membership, not license) - j.
-Novice Race License and Membership \$80.00 - k.
-Season gate pass \$80.00 (Pacific Raceways only) - l.
-Gate Fee \$10.00 - 6.
-For a rider to retain his previous year's competition number for the new year, his application must be received by February 15th.
+- i.
+New Racer School classroom session \$50 (Includes membership, not license)

+- j.
+Novice Race License and Membership \$80.00

+- k.
+Season gate pass \$80.00 (Pacific Raceways only)

+- I. Gate Fee \$10.00

+- 6. For a rider to retain his previous year's competition number for the new year, his application must be received by February 15th.
 Additionally, you must start at least one race or volunteer at least two race events within a two year window.
 Applications will be date stamped on the day they are received.
-This date stamp will govern the application in relation to the deadline, and the order of preference for numbers. - 7.
-Competition number allocation: - a.
+This date stamp will govern the application in relation to the deadline, and the order of preference for numbers.

+- 7. Competition number allocation:

+a.
 1 thru 5: Reserved for previous year's top five season points winners.
 These riders' regular numbers will be reserved for one year, provided their license application is received by Feb.
+15.

-15. - b.
+- b.
 6 thru 699: Available for all expert riders. - c.
 700 thru 799: Non-WMRRA novice riders. - d.
 800 thru 899: Graduated and returning novice riders. - e.
 900 thru 999: First-year WMRRA novice riders.